Aswin-V/LiveObjectDetect/README.md

 ## 🚀 Usage

-The application can be run in two modes: a web-based Streamlit app or a standalone desktop app.
+The application can be run in several modes, providing different user interfaces.

 ### Streamlit Web App (Default)